-ON BEHALF OF THE PENNSYLVANIA SUBCLASS
+ON BEHALF OF THE FLORIDA SUBCLASS

-- 191. Plaintiff Savett re-alleges and incorporates all other factual allegations set forth in this Complaint. - 192.
-As described above, while engaging in trade or commerce within the Commonwealth of Pennsylvania during the time period relevant hereto, Capital One: - a.
-Furtively created a new account, the similarly named "360 Performance Savings" account, which featured a higher APY than the 360 Savings account, while failing to pay 360 Savings depositors the same APY as paid on the 360 Performance Savings account; - b.
-Concealed that the 360 Performance Savings account was not Capital One's only online savings account, and that the 360 Savings account continued to exist with a much lower interest rate, which information is material to customers; and - c.
-Failed to correct representations that the 360 Savings online savings account was Capital One's "high interest" savings account, even though it paid a rate of interest that is not "high interest" relative to other online savings account products or Capital One's own online savings account product line, including the 360 Performance Savings account (i.e., 0.30% is not "high interest," when Capital One gives 4.30% on its "high yield" 360 Performance Savings account). - 193.
-The aforesaid methods, acts, and practices constitute unfair methods of competition and unfair acts or practices in the conduct of trade or commerce prohibited by § 201-2 of the Unfair Trade Practices and Consumer Protection Law, including, but not limited to, the following:
+- 162. Plaintiff Terrell re-alleges and incorporates all other factual allegations set forth in this Complaint. - 163.
+The Florida Deceptive and Unfair Trade Practices Act ("FDUTPA") prohibits "[u]nfair methods of competition, unconscionable acts or practices, and unfair or deceptive acts or practices in the conduct of any trade or commerce."
+Fla.
+Stat. § 501.204(1). - 164.
+As described above, while engaging in trade or commerce within the State of Florida during the time period relevant hereto, COFC:

+- a.
+Unfairly and deceptively created a new account, the similarly named "360 Performance Savings" account, which featured a higher APY than the 360 Savings account, while failing to pay 360 Savings depositors the same APY as paid on the 360 Performance Savings account; - b.
+Failed to inform customers that the 360 Performance Savings account was not Capital One's only online savings account, and that the 360 Savings account continued to exist with a much lower interest rate, which information is material to customers; - c.
+Failed to disclose to its existing 360 Savings accountholders that a new, materially identical online savings account product was available, namely the 360 Performance Savings account; and - d.
+Failed to correct representations that the 360 Savings online savings account was Capital One's "high interest" savings account, even though it paid a rate of interest that is not "high interest" relative to other online savings account products or Capital One's own online savings account product line, including the 360 Performance Savings account (i.e., 0.30% is not "high interest," when Capital One gives 4.30% on its "high yield" 360 Performance Savings account). - 165.
+Capital One's conduct, as alleged herein, was likely to deceive a consumer acting reasonably in the same circumstances, and that conduct caused actual damages to Plaintiff Terrell and members of the Florida Subclass. - 166.
+Terrell, on behalf of herself and the Florida Subclass, seeks damages, injunctive relief, other equitable relief, costs, and attorneys' fees as permitted by Fla.
+Stat. § 501.211 and § 501.2105.